 Publish for Collaboration

-When you’re ready to make your content available for others, you can publish it as a data source.
+When you are ready to make your content available for others, you can publish it as a data source.
 The data source uses a data service that is automatically created on the step, and is available to other tools.
 You must be connected to your repository to publish the data source.

-Perform the following steps to publish your data:
+Perform the following steps to publish your content:

 - Click the Publish button ( ) at the top right of the Header bar to open the Publish Data Source.